 Related post: 11 Ridiculously Simple Ways to Save on Electric

-When you break down the food portion, here are some of the expense categories you might include:
+Food can be another major expense in your budget, especially if you have kids.
+When you break down the food portion of your budget, here are some of the expense categories you might include:

 - Restaurant meals